Bentonite Clay

 Preparation & Best Practices

-• Pair with aloe or kaolin to soften intensity
+• Blend with kaolin clay to soften intensity in facial masks and improve balance

 Energetic & Ritual Associations